eleev/swift-design-patterns/Common Design Patterns/Behavioral/NullObject/NullObject.md

     }
 }
 ```
-We no longer need to use optional unwrapping to test against nil values.
+We no longer need to use optional unwrapping to test against *nil* values.
 Instead if we access basket outside of the accessible range we get a `Null Object` that can be successfully used in further data related operations.
 That made our code more cleaner, easy to read and potentially save us from implementing optional-related handling code.

 ## Issues
 The pattern is not a replacement for Swift's optionals or error handling system, and should not be used in every case where optionals need to be handled.
 The pattern may become a cause of issues, since each of the cases that pattern handles, needs to be separately implemented and maintained.

 ## Conclusion
+The pattern is a way to go in cases when an intermediate state of an object can be represented by a special-case type called *Null Object* .
+Intermediate state means that we may need something else in addition to *nil* or fully constructed object.
+For example you may need to have a `GuestUser` type in addition to regular `User` type, in order to handle the case when a new user just wants to take a look at your application, without the need to have a registered account. *Null Object* pattern may be very helpful in such cases.